-Regarding the degree of agreement with clinical guidelines for maintaining LDL-C levels of diabet patients below 100 ml/dL – even if this balance requires the highest level of statins, it was found that 78% of doctors strongly or very strongly agree with the clinical guideline to maintain LDL-C levels in diabet patients below 100 ml/dL.
+Regarding the degree of agreement with clinical guidelines for maintaining LDL-C levels of diabetic patients below 100 ml/dL – even if this balance requires the highest level of statins, it was found that 78% of doctors strongly or very strongly agree with the clinical guideline to maintain LDL-C levels in diabetic patients below 100 ml/dL.
 Twenty-two percent only weakly agreed or did not have a firm opinion.
 There was no absolute opposition to the consideration of clinical guidelines (Table 3).

-Table 3: Level of agreement with clinical guidelines for maintaining LDL-C levels of diabet patients below 100 ml/dL
+Table 3: Level of agreement with clinical guidelines for maintaining LDL-C levels of diabetic patients below 100 ml/dL